 - Learning is a process which an individual animal can use to change its

 behavior.
 It's especially valuable when the animal must adapt to rapid changes

 - For instance, a bird must learn where food is located, or learn to distinguish its

 mate from among many other individuals.

 - Learning can also refine the details of instinctive behaviors, making the instincts

 - But remember that songbird lives are short.
 There isn't much time for learning,

-and most responses to things must be immediate, so their ability to survival and
+and most responses to things must be immediate, so their ability to survive and